systechafrica/systechafrica.github.io/members/updatingMemberRegister.md

 ### Updating Members Register

-In case there is need to modify members' details in the register, from the members' register window select the members whose details need to be edited.
+In case there is need to modify members' details in the register, from the members' register window, select the members whose details need to be edited.

-Click the icon on the far upper right side of the window to open a drop-down list and click the **Export selected members for update** link.
+Click the icon on the far upper-right corner of the window to open a drop-down list and click the **Export selected members for update** link.
 This will load another window where you can download the template.
 After editing the details, upload back the template file to commit the changes.
 Refer to the screenshot below:

 <img  alt="Export selected members for update link" width="90%" height="auto"  class="center"  src="../media3/exportmemberforupdate.png">